 Information: How to take action against unlawful encroachments and works on commons in England

 - This information sheet tells you how to protect your common from unlawful encroachments and works, and explains how, in England, the public can use a new power of court action against certain unlawful works.

 - We often receive letters from members concerned about unlawful fencing or works on a common, whether on a relatively minor scale, where a local inhabitant has incorporated a small part of the common into his/her garden, or on a major scale, such as a car park covering a significant area, or fencing.

-- Our information sheet C1E explains that under, s38 of the Commons Act 2006, the consent of the Secretary of State for Environment, Food and Rural Affairs is required for the erection of fencing, building and other works on common land.
+- Our information sheet Works on common land in England explains that under, s38 of the Commons Act 2006, the consent of the Secretary of State for Environment, Food and Rural Affairs is required for the erection of fencing, building and other works on common land.

 - Under present general legislation, no one has a duty to take legal action in the event of unauthorised works.

 Power to take action